joslat/joslat.github.io/_posts/2020-11-05-Automating-your-dev-env.md

 ## Let's get it done!
 1. First things first - Install Chocolatey
     - First, you need to install Chocolatey.
 You can do that by running the scripts [found here](https://chocolatey.org/install).
 After you do that, you can start using Chocolatey to install applications.
-If you have some trouble you can follow the [more detailed instructons here](https://chocolatey.org/docs/development-environment-setup).
+If you have some trouble you can follow the [more detailed instructions here](https://chocolatey.org/docs/development-environment-setup).
     - Once installed, we can check that it works by opening PowerShell and issuing a chocolatey command such as `choco install vlc`.
 Note we will need an elevated (aka admin enabled) powershell for this.
 This "semi-manual" installation will ask us if we wan to install the package, or if we allow to install all the packages, in the case it needs an additional package... this is a bit bothersome, but avoidable adding the `-y` in our command, so let's do that again.
 We type  `choco install vlc -y`.
     - To update we should use upgrade instead of install, such as:  `choco upgrade vlc -y`